heitorchang/good-practice/python.md

 ## better_exceptions

-this package shows the values of function arguments when an exception is raised.
+This package shows the values of function arguments when an exception is raised.

+In Windows, add to .emacs:

+(setq python-shell-interpreter "C:/Users/heitor/bin/python_better_exc.bat")

+and python_better_exc.bat

+python -m better_exceptions %1

+(the %1 corresponds to the "-i" flag that is passed behind-the-scenes)